alexKleider/debk/README.md

 Before creating a new entity, _testentity_ for example, you might like to first create a testentityChartOfAccounts (a concatenation of the name of the entity and 'ChartOfAccounts') and edit it to suit.
+_debk/tests/debk.d/ManeroChartOfAccounts_ and
-'debk/tests/debk.d/ManeroChartOfAccounts' serves as an example.
+_debk/debk.d/defaultChartOfAccounts_ serves as examples.
 New entity creation wil result in a new sub-directory **testentity.d** and populate it with the following files:
     CofA